MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Log into the master node and make changes from thereMost Voted

 **Memorize:** `C) Configure the cluster using Cloud Deployment Manager`

-**Quick reason:** Configure the cluster using Cloud Deployment Manager

 <details>
 <summary>Full explanation</summary>